How do you teach gratitude to kids?

 With the help of a magic stone, Betsy begins to feel grateful for all of the great things in her life: her parents, friends, and toys.
 But then, she discovers that the power to appreciate has been inside of her all along.

-This one is simple and makes a fun family night activity!
-Sit down and come up with 10 things you are most grateful for as a family.
-As everyone contributes, you’ll find out what each child tends to appreciate and leave with a sense of being truly blessed together.
+Enjoy a simple and fun family night activity!
+List 10 things you are most grateful for as a family.
+You will discover each child’s appreciations and foster a sense of shared blessings.

 Related Post: The Ultimate Gratitude List of Examples

 Turn gratitude into a game!
 On a traditional tic tac toe board, write down different things in a kid’s life in each spot.
-Then, as kids (and parents) play the game, they must say one thing they are thankful for before they can write their X or O.
+As kids play the game, they must express gratitude before marking their X or O.

 Ideas include: Toys, books, movies, people, teachers, friends, parents, holidays, in your room, and in your neighborhood